kdorff/sfpg/readme.txt

 define('DIR_DESC_FILE', '_desc.txt');

 Set the name of the description file that can be placed in every directory of the gallery (including the GALLERY_ROOT).
 If a file with the given name is found, the text will be shown in the gallery.
-The text can include HTML tags.
+Text can include HTML tags.

 IMPORTANT: The file name in this setting must end with the extension in DESC_EXT.
 Default value for DESC_EXT is '.txt'.
 INFO: See DIR_DESC_IN_GALLERY and DIR_DESC_IN_INFO for placing the description in the gallery.